Setup CI pipeline for iOS projects on gitlab.com

 print the value with 2 decimal places

-must be included for Test coverage parsing
+noted that the percentage sign % must be included for Test coverage parsing

 3. Set the Test coverage parsing regular expression to grep the result in step 2.